-Losing a part of one's body is a traumatic event and often has a huge impact on someone's way of life.
-This is even more true for people who experience limb loss and especially for those who experience it as a result of serious errors made in their medical treatment or surgery.
+Losing a part of your body is a traumatic event and often can hugely impact your way of life.
+This is even more true for people who experience limb loss, especially those who experience it due to serious errors made in their medical treatment or surgery.

 Examples of Deep Vein Thrombosis Malpractice

 - A man with a right leg DVT, high blood pressure, and a history of obesity was presented to an emergency department complaining of nonstop left calf and foot pain that had begun all of a sudden that day.
 After a venous ultrasound that was negative for DVT, he was discharged with instructions to follow up with his primary care doctor.
 A couple of weeks later, the man returned to the ED with acute symptoms:

 - A sore between his toes

 After another week went by, the man arrived at the hospital via ambulance with:

 - Severe pain